IlyAsFk/Richter-s-Predictor-Modeling-Earthquake-Damage/README.md

 # Implementation and Reproducibility

-**Project goal:** Predict the damage level of buildings after the 2015 Gorkha (Nepal) earthquake.
+**Project goal:** Predict the damage level of buildings after the 2015 Gorkha (Nepal) earthquake : https://www.drivendata.org/competitions/57/nepal-earthquake/page/136/.
 The target is the damage grade per building (multiclass classification).
 This repository contains data files, trained models, model outputs (submission files), and an R notebook implementing the end-to-end pipeline.

 **Notebook (reproducible workflow)**
 - `Richter-s-predictor-group-15.ipynb`: R notebook (runs with an R kernel) that contains the full data loading, exploratory data analysis (EDA), preprocessing, model training, evaluation, and prediction steps.
 Run this notebook to reproduce results and regenerate models/submissions.